number5alive/acquire/README.md

 # to play the game
 Run the server (see above).
 Then navigate to <localhost:5000/somestring>, it'll let you create and start a game.

+# to load a save game (or a test one)
+$ curl -i -H "Content-Type: application/json" -X POST -d @t3.json http://localhost:5000/gamelobby/v1/games